Relaxed complete partitions: an error-correcting Bachet's problem: Abstract

 \section{Abstract}

-Motivated by an error-correcting generalization of Bachet's weights problem, we define, classify and enumerate {\em relaxed $r$-complete partitions}.
+Motivated by an error-correcting generalization of Bachet's weights problem, we define and classify {\em relaxed complete partitions}.
 We show that these partitions enjoy a succinct description in terms of lattice points in polyhedra, with adjustments in the error being commensurate with translations in the defining hyperplanes.
-The enumeration of the minimal such partitions (those with fewest possible parts) can be achieved by the generating functions for {\em $(r+1)$-ary partitions}.
-This generalizes work of Park on classifying $r$-complete partitions and that of R{\o}dseth on enumerating minimal $r$-complete partitions.
+Our main result is that the enumeration of the minimal such partitions (those with fewest possible parts) is achieved via Brion's formula.
+This generalizes work of Park on classifying complete partitions and that of R{\o}dseth on enumerating minimal complete partitions.